Timeline - Greece's debt crisis

 November 9 - Greek political leaders agree on a new government, Papandreou steps down.

-November 10 - Former European Central Bank vice-president Lucas Papademos is appointed to head a new coalition.
-He says Greece will implement the bailout deal before calling elections.
+November 10 - Former European Central Bank vice-president Lucas Papademos is to head Greece's new crisis coalition.
+The new government is sworn in the next day.

+-- Papademos says the coalition will implement the bailout deal with the euro zone before calling elections.

 November 24 - The IMF welcomes a written pledge from Antonis Samaras, leader of the conservative New Democracy party, backing the bailout deal.